 When brands began moving their stores to the digital space, everybody expected swindlers to follow.
 Unsurprisingly, they’ve modernized their thieving tactics to adapt to the changing business landscape.
 And yet, even though we’re aware of this alarming threat, it seems that most companies are having a hard time with risk management, particularly with online fraud protection.

-Fraud detection is yet another challenge, and this is made even worse by multichannel shopping.
-Mobile devices, the proliferation of which has spurred the growth of mobile commerce, became a breeding ground for mobile fraudulent schemes that are hard to detect, monitor, and track.
+Fraud detection is yet another obstacle, and this is made even more challenging by multichannel shopping.
+Mobile devices especially became a breeding ground for mobile fraudulent schemes that are hard to detect, monitor, and track.

-To deal with this, many risk management service providers work closely with payment systems to support online brands.
+To deal with this, risk management service providers work closely with payment systems to support online brands.
 Most of them use artificial intelligence tools to detect fraud.
-Mainly, they work by crawling through credit card numbers being used in a payment system and analyzing whether these numbers are linked to other transactions made within a short time span.
+They work mainly by crawling through credit card numbers being used in a payment system and analyzing whether these numbers are linked to other transactions made within a short time span.
 In that case, there’s a great likelihood that all those are fraudulent transactions.

 Some outsourcing companies also offer content-focused fraud protection services.
-They can provide you a team of experts who will monitor all the user-generated content being posted on your website.
+They can provide you with a team of experts who will monitor all the user-generated content being posted on your website.
 This helps you manage spammy posts or infected links that aim to victimize buyers.
-Having such a mechanism in place lets you keep your website free of harmful content, which also allows you to protect your customers.
+Having such a mechanism in place lets you keep your website free of harmful content, allowing you to protect your customers.

 Armed with a secure data security ecosystem, Open Access BPO complies with several data protection standards to protect the sensitive information of our partners and their customers.